Terasology/GooeyDefence/README.md

 #### Activation
 Firstly, please start a new world after updating this module.
 During development I shall make no guarantees that the module will be backwards compatible.
 Once your new world has loaded you will need to activate it.
-That is currently done by simply interacting with any block via `E`.
+That is currently done by simply ~~interacting with any shrine block via `E`~~ entering the game now.

 If the world loaded correctly you should see translucent blue lines crossing the field from the entrances to the shrine.
 These are the paths the enemies will take in order to reach the spawn.
 As you alter the world, the paths will also change.
 If no path is found then the blue line will disappear and your game will probably crash at the moment.
 Likewise be careful using the debugger, if the pathfinding times out (and it does count time paused in the debugger) then your game will crash.